Radio Zamaneh: History

 Farah Karimi, former Dutch MP, at RZ Workshop.

+Internet broadcasting started on 4 August 2006 while satellite broadcasting started on 7 September.
+Short-wave broadcasting started in September 2006 and stopped in January 2008.

+A few days before starting the programs, Radio Zamaneh broadcast Iranian underground music.
+This act was warmly received by underground musicians in Tehran, but also criticized by many in the target audience because of the harsh language used in many of the songs.
+RZ gradually divided its musical broadcasts into "Persian Classical", "Persian Symphonic", "Persian Folk", "New Voices", "Western Classical", "Film Music" and "World Music".

-Mehdi Jami was the director of Radio Zamaneh from the beginning until October 2008.
+Jami was the director until October 2008.
 Persian-born Dutch politician and MP, Farah Karimi, was among the founding members of the media.
 After Jami, from November 2008 until July 2009, Zoran Djukanovic, who is program coordinator of Radio Zamaneh at Press Now, was the Interim Director, with Hossein Alavi as Interim Editor-in-Chief.
 In July 2009, Farid Haerinejad and Ruth Kronenburg joined Radio Zamaneh as the new Editor-in-Chief and Director of the organization.
 Since January 2019, Joris van Duijne is the executive director.
 Mohammad-Reza Nikfar is Radio Zamaneh's chief-editor.

-Beginning

-Internet broadcasting started on 4 August 2006 while satellite broadcasting started on 7 September.
-Short-wave broadcasting started in September 2006 and stopped in January 2008.

-A few days before starting the programs, Radio Zamaneh broadcast Iranian underground music.
-This act was warmly received by underground musicians in Tehran, but also criticized by many in the target audience because of the harsh language used in many of the songs.
-RZ gradually divided its musical broadcasts into "Persian Classical", "Persian Symphonic", "Persian Folk", "New Voices", "Western Classical", "Film Music" and "World Music".
+Mohammad Reza Nikfar was the editor-in-chief of Radio Zamaneh until July 2023.
+Iman Ganji succeeded him as editor-in-chief in October 2023.
+After Ganji's resignation in September 2024, Zamaneh was managed by an editorial board for less than a year, and Nasim Roshanaei was appointed as the new editor-in-chief in October 2025.
+Since February 2010, Arjen de Wolff, has been managing the foundation for 5 years.
+After him, Rieneke Van Santen and Joris van Duijne have been managing Zamaneh.
+The director of Zamaneh has been Rieneke Van Santen since the beginning of 2025.
+This is her second appointment to this position.